 Further on evaluation

 The students document and reflect about their process and product continuously, written and digital throughout the course.
 Students give the course responsible access to their written documentation to open up for online tutoring.
-The work will at the end be a portfolio that the student upload to the exam system for grading.
-The work is given a grade between A-F. This course does not have a conventional exam.
+The work is documented ina process report that the student upload to the exam system for grading at the end.
+The work is given a grade between A-F.

 The students complete an online health and safety course for workshop environments.
 They also have to complete digital learning resources for some of the machines and equipment, and both have to be completed before students can start to use the workshop.

 Admission to a programme of study is required:

 Interaction Design (BIXD)

 Recommended previous knowledge

 This course requires no previous special skills.